tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 **iOS platform**

-- Supported sending and receiving voice messages to and from web applications.
+- Added support for sending and receiving voice messages to and from web applications.
 - Fixed the issue where TUIKit resource files could not be found when swift loading.
 - Fixed the issue where a friend' alias could not be seen on the chat interface after it was modified.
 - Fixed the issue where the conversation list did not refresh promptly after a conversation was pinned to the top.

 **Android platform**

-- Supported sending and receiving voice messages to and from web applications.
+- Added support for sending and receiving voice messages to and from web applications.
-- Supported setting the input box style.
+- Added support for setting the input box style.
 - Displayed a red dot on unread voice messages.
 - Fixed the issue where video messages could not be played on x86 devices.
 - Fixed conflicts between FileProvider and the integration side.